 When using the push stroke, place your thumb against the back of the knife blade and push through those stiff and uncooperative areas where the pull stroke is ineffective.
 Again, you’re not trying to hack off chunks at a time.
 Feel the knife working and you can tell when the wood is about to yield.

 We’ve got a few useful ideas on what to whittle that are fun to put together.
-Learning how to whittle embraces creativity, but start with some of these until you have a foundation to build from.
+Whittling embraces creativity, but start with some of these until you have a foundation to build from.
 These projects below are also helpful around the campsite and in the wild, so that’s a big plus too.

 The Tent Stake

-The best project for learning how to whittle, putting together a tent stake is an easy task that teaches you knife control.
+The best project for learning, putting together a tent stake is an easy task that teaches you knife control.

 The Fishing Spear

 Not for the catch-and-release fisherman, this fishing spear is a nice project for an extended stay in the field.

-The tried-and-true wooden knife is a must for when you’re learning how to whittle, it can be a bit tricky at times but is a straightforward project.
+The tried-and-true wooden knife is a must.
+It can be a bit tricky at times but is a straightforward project.

 Bow and Arrow